 It is important that you be on time for your job interview.

-It is important that he be on time for his job interview.
+It is important that they be on time for their job interview.

 Also, remember that the negative subjunctive never uses don’t or doesn’t.
 The negative is always, not.